New Bankruptcy Law

 Whether or not you can pass the Means Test will depend upon your individual situation, and, depending upon your circumstances, you may fit under an exception to the Means Test.

 Although there are Means Test calculators and other tools publicly available on the internet, proper analysis requires that a lawyer perform the Means Test.
-An internet Means Test calculator is never a substitute for thorough analysis and application of the Means Test by a bankruptcy lawyer.
+An internet Means Test calculator is never a substitute for thorough analysis and application of the Means Test by a lawyer.

 Residency Requirement (Exemptions)